department-of-veterans-affairs/vagov-content/pages/life-insurance/index.md

       description: If you're enrolled in a VA life insurance plan, find out if you can get free financial planning and online will preparation services.
       external: false
   - id: manage
-    title: Access Your Policy and Benefits
+    title: Manage Your Policy and Benefits
     links:
     - url: "/life-insurance/manage-your-policy/"
       label: Access Your Policy Online